BenoCharlo/benocharlo.github.io/src/pages/posts/Useful_noise/index.md

 ### Differential Privacy in a nutshell

 Differential Privacy (DP) is a mechanism designed to protect information of individuals through a randomized process.
 Concretely, it introduces noise into the data in order to retain information from an attacker (any individual who might want to access information that is not intended to be disclosed).

+The promise of DP is to ensure the plausible deniability of any user's information who shares his/her data.
+This means, the results of a data analysis will not change if any individual from the database have not been part of the dataset.
 There exists two forms of DP:

-- the (global) DP in which data is collected from every individuals and aggregated into a single database (or server); the noise is then introduced in an aggregated result of the collected data before publishing.
+- the (global) DP in which data is collected from every individuals and centralized into a single database (or server); the noise is then introduced in an aggregated result of a query, of the centralized data before publishing.
-- the Local Differential Privacy (LDP) in which the noise is introduced in every individual data before centralization by the aggregator.
+- the Local Differential Privacy (LDP) in which every individual send a noisy data and holds the true data on their devices.
+The noisy data is centralized by the aggregator.
 This setting brings stronger privacy guarantees than the previous one as individuals do not have to trust the aggregator.
 But the cost of applying LDP form is to have a huge dataset so we can average out the local noises added to each individual-level information.

-The promise of DP is to ensure the plausible deniability of any user's information who shares his/her data.
-This means, the results of a data analysis will not change if any individual from the database decide to opt out from the database.
+For more advanced tasks such as modelization, there is a need to have a DP mechanism enforced into the algorithms.
+It has been demonstrated that some machine learning models especially deep learning models have the ability to memorized part of the training data.
+By a reverse-engineered process, one can recover the individuals from a deployed deep learning model.
+Here comes the notion of **privacy preserving machine learning (PPML)** that achieves a certain level of privacy with machine learning models.

+One such approach of enforcing privacy into advanced machine learning models is **DP-SGD (Differentially Private Stochastic Gradient Descent)** designed by Abadi et al [2].

+### Principle of DP-SGD

+SGD is a very used optimization technique in machine learning algorithms.
+It is a procedure where at each iteration the error between the model's predictions and the true labels is computed on a sample batch of the data; this error is computed on the derivatives (gradients) of each parameters and the parameters are updated in order to close the gap the true labels and the model's predictions .
+This [post](https://ruder.io/optimizing-gradient-descent/) gives a clear understanding on the gradient descent subject.

+### Baseline Model

+Two approaches have been developped to the goal of PPML:

+- DP-SGD (Differentially Private Stochastic Gradient Descent): SGD is an optimization procedure where at each iteration the error between the model's predictions and the true labels is computed on a sample batch of the data; this error is computed on the derivatives (gradients) of each parameters and the parameters are updated in order to close the gap the true labels and the model's predictions .
+This [post](https://ruder.io/optimizing-gradient-descent/) gives a clear understanding on the gradient descent subject.
+DP-SGD brings two additional elements that are _gradient clipping_ and _gradients sanitization_
+- PATE (Private Aggregation of Teacher Ensembles)

 For any database, we need to quantify the amount of privacy we spread into the data.
 Here comes the notion of **_privacy budget_**.